 Having community building activities for the first week of school is a great way to bring the students in your classroom together and involve everyone.
 Make your new class of students feel welcome and empowered by trying some of these ideas!

-Activities for the First Week of School
+Community Building Activities You NEED for the First Week of School

 - Classroom Meetings: The classroom meeting routine is essential for breaking the ice – daily!
 It will bring your students together in a collaborative discussion where everyone feels equal and their thoughts are valued.